FirmaChain/firmachain/README.md

 ## Network

-- Testnet **Imperium** launched and is online.
+- Testnet **Imperium-0001** launched and is online.
-- Mainnet will launch at 2020 Q3
+- Mainnet **Augustus-1** launched at 29.09.2020
 	- FirmaChain is currently operating on Ethereum as an ERC-20 Token **FCT**.
-All contracts and tokens will be migrated to our main network once it is live.
+All contracts and tokens will be migrated to our main network once it is complete network stabilization.

 ## EcoSystem
 - [FirmaChain-BlockExplorer](https://github.com/FirmaChain/FirmaChain-Explorer)
 - [FirmaChain-Wallet](https://firmachain.org/#/)
-	- Only Windows, Mac and Linux supports.
+	- Only Windows, macOS supports.
-	- Web version is under development.

 ## Community
 - [Website](https://firmachain.org/#/)